Pyresample depends on pyproj, numpy(>= 1.10), pyyaml, configobj, and pykdtree (>= 1.1.1).

-In order to use the pyresample plotting functionality Basemap and matplotlib (>= 0.98) must be installed.
+In order to use the pyresample plotting functionality Cartopy and matplotlib (>= 1.0) must be installed.
 These packages are not a prerequisite for using any other pyresample functionality.

 If all the tests passes the functionality of all pyresample functions on the system has been verified.

 Pyresample is available from PyPI and can be installed with pip:

 pip install pyresample

-Please refere to pykdtree for installation description.
+Please refer to the pykdtree repository for more information.

 As of pyresample v1.0.0 numexpr will be used for minor bottleneck optimization if available.